Project-YXKJ/SilverStarSCS.Docs/docs/index.rst

 .. highlight:: bash

-This book is a comprehensive resource for SilverStar's Control System for Sewing Machine -- for both new and experienced users.
+This book is a comprehensive resource for SilverStar's Control System for Sewing Machine -- for both operators and specialists.

 It is not written for a certain model product, but to explain the function, so here you can't find how to enter the setting interface or connection diagram